Shout and Sing

 Sung by: Village carolers from Velika Dolina

 Nowadays, carol singers most often do their rounds in winter, particularly to celebrate the Three Wise Men, whereas Christmas and New Year’s carols have mostly receded due to a changed way of celebrating the holidays.
 Melodically, carol songs are no different from other Slovenian folk songs.
-In contents, however, a carol contains some typical elements, such as greeting to the house, description of the event, request for a gift, blessing or greeting, gratitude for the gift and farewell.
+In content, however, a carol contains some typical elements, such as greeting to the house, description of the event, request for a gift, blessing or greeting, gratitude for the gift and farewell.
 Carol singers from Velika Dolina have revived the forgotten Christmas/New Year’s carol Dark Night has Fallen, to which they added a spoken greeting at the end.

 Recorded: Ljubljana, 7.
 9. 2007